BenAcord/AutoRpt/templates/pnpt/report/0-execsummary.md

 | 2 | Attempted a “credential stuffing” attack against Outlook Web Access (OWA), which was unsuccessful.
 However, OWA provided username enumeration, which allowed TCMS to gather a list of valid usernames to leverage in further attacks. | Synchronize valid and invalid account messages. |
 | 3 | Performed a “password spraying” attack against OWA using the usernames discovered in step 2.
 TCMS used the password of Summer2018! (season + year + special character) against all valid accounts and gained access into the OWA application. | OWA permitted authenticated with valid credentials.
 TCMS recommends DC implement Multi-Factor Authentication (MFA) on all external services.<br><br>OWA permitted unlimited login attempts.
 TCMS recommends DC restrict logon attempts against their service.<br><br>TCMS recommends an improved password policy of: 1) 14 characters or longer 2) Use different passwords for each account accessed.
 3) Do not use words and proper names in passwords, regardless of language<br><br>Additionally, TCMS recommends that DC:<br> - Train employees on how to create a proper password |
 | 4 | Leveraged valid credentials to log into VPN | OWA permitted authenticated with valid credentials.
 TCMS recommends DC implement Multi-Factor Authentication (MFA) on all external services. |

+# Security Strengths
+## SIEM Alerts of Vulnerability Scans

+During the assessment, the DC security team alerted TCMS engineers of detected vulnerability scanning against their systems.
+The team was successfully able to identify the TCMS engineer’s attacker IP address within minutes of scanning and was capable of blacklisting TCMS from further scanning actions.

+# Security Weaknesses

+BOILERPLATE_VULNS_RECOMMENDATIONS

+## Missing Multi-Factor Authentication

+TCMS leveraged multiple attacks against DC login forms using valid credentials harvested through open-source intelligence.
+Successful logins included employee e-mail accounts through Outlook Web Access and internal access via Active Directory login on the VPN.
+The use of multi-factor authentication would have prevented full access and required TCMS to utilize additional attack methods to gain internal network access.

+## Weak Password Policy

+TCMS successfully performed password guessing attacks against DC login forms, providing internal network access.
+A predictable password format of Summer2018! (season + year + special character) was attempted and successful.

+## Unrestricted Logon Attempts

+During the assessment, TCMS performed multiple brute-force attacks against login forms found on the external network.
+For all logins, unlimited attempts were allowed, which permitted an eventual successful login on the Outlook Web Access application.

+# Vulnerabilities by Impact

+BOILERPLATE_VULNS_CHART